a-doering/rokin/docs/README.md

                          # for each configuration in q
 print(f[0, -1, :, :])
 ```
+# Visualization
+You still have to specify the directory of the meshes manually as
+they are not included in the git repository.
+Ask the author if you need the files.
+`export ROKIN_MESH_DIR="your/path/to/the/meshes"`
 ```python
 # Visualize the robots
 import numpy as np